wojas/django-pgrunner/README.rst

 allows you to experiment with your data and be confident that you can restore your old data within seconds.

+Why?
+====

+While sqlite3 is great for development, being able to develop against a full-featured database like PostgreSQL has a few huge benefits:

+ * Your development database will match the database you run in production, eliminating a whole category of bugs, like:

+   * South migrations failing in production, while working in dev
+   * Errors in code due to database specific behaviour, like stricter checks on foreign key references.
+   * Proper checks on `unique_together` (sqlite3 does not support these constraints)

+ * You can use all the great features offered by PostgreSQL, instead of restricting yourself to a low common denominator.
+Examples:

+   * Database-side constraint and cascading rules
+   * Extra data types, like arrays
+   * Full-text search
+   * Views
+   * Stored procedures
+   * Triggers
+   * PostGIS geo extensions
+   * HStore
+   * JSON features

+And with the ease of use this packae offers, there is no good reason not to use it!

 Requirements and installation
 =============================